microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Configures the type of results to produce.

-This option only applies to `Invoke-PSRule`.
+This option only applies to `Invoke-PSRule` and `Assert-PSRule`.
-`Invoke-PSRule` also include a `-As` parameter to set this option at runtime.
+`Invoke-PSRule` and `Assert-PSRule` also include a `-As` parameter to set this option at runtime.
 If specified, the `-As` parameter take precedence, over this option.

 The following options are available:

 - Detail - Return a record per rule per object.
-- Summary - Return summary information for per rule.
+- Summary - Return summary results.

 This option can be specified using: